-In December 2018, we entered into an agreement with Genentech ("Genentech Agreement") to develop, manufacture and commercialize novel neoantigen directed T cell therapies for the treatment of a broad range of cancers.
+In December 2018, we entered into the Genentech Agreement to develop, manufacture and commercialize novel neoantigen directed T cell therapies for the treatment of a broad range of cancers.
 Pursuant to the Genentech Agreement, we are responsible for the screening and identification of TCRs that can most effectively recognize and directly target specific neoantigens, while Genentech is responsible for clinical, regulatory and commercialization efforts.
 During the term of the Genentech Agreement, we have agreed to certain defined exclusivity obligations or restrictions with respect to the development and commercialization of certain cell therapies.

-In February 2019, we received a \$300.0 million upfront payment from Genentech.
-We also may be eligible to receive approximately \$1.8 billion over time, including payments of up to \$75.0 million upon the achievement of specified regulatory milestones, up to \$300.0 million upon the achievement of specified development milestones, and up to \$1.4 billion upon the achievement of specified commercial milestones.
+In February 2019, we received a \$300.0 million upfront payment from Genentech and, in 2023, we received a \$10.0 million milestone payment for FDA IND acceptance of the first cell therapy product candidate under our Genentech Agreement.
+We also may be eligible to receive approximately \$1.8 billion over time, including payments of up to \$65.0 million upon the achievement of specified regulatory milestones, up to \$300.0 million upon the achievement of specified development milestones, and up to \$1.4 billion upon the achievement of specified commercial milestones.
 Genentech will also pay us tiered royalties at a rate ranging from the mid-single digits to the mid-teens on aggregate worldwide net sales of the Shared Products and the Personalized Product arising from the strategic collaboration, subject to certain reductions, with aggregate minimum floors.
-For the year ended December 31, 2022, 2021 and 2020, the Genentech Agreement accounted for 33.9%, 40.2% and 53.7% of our revenue, respectively.
+The Genentech Agreement accounted for 25%, 34% and 40% of our revenue for the year ended December 31, 2023, 2022 and 2021, respectively.